devSouvik/Django_learning/js/todo-app/README.md

-this app will show outputs only in your console
+this app will show outputs only in your browser console